KryptZerox/KittyCracker/README.md

 **Linear OTP & RNG Forensics Framework**

-> Research-grade tool for analyzing reversible linear OTP generators
+> KittyCracker is a tool for analyzing reversible linear OTP generators

 ---

 ## Overview

-kittycracker is a **research-focused framework** for analyzing observed One-Time Password (OTP) sequences.
+kittycracker is a **framework** for analyzing observed One-Time Password (OTP) sequences.
 It is designed to detect **linear patterns** in OTP generators such as **LCG**, **Affine Counter**, and other linear constructions, and to predict possible future OTPs when reversible.

 ---